sysujjlab/sysujjlab.github.io/content/publication/conference-paper-Optical-motes/index.md

 publication_types: ['paper-conference']

 # Publication name and optional abbreviated publication name.
-publication: In *Free-Space Laser Communications VII*, 2024
+publication: In *Free-Space Laser Communications VII*
-publication_short: In *Free-Space Laser Communications VII*, 2024
+publication_short: In *Free-Space Laser Communications VII*

 abstract: Optical wireless channels that use modulated retro-reflectors can provide low-data rate communications to self-powered 'smart-dust' motes.
 The retro-reflectors are illuminated using a base station that incorporates diffractive beamsteering to direct radiation onto the motes, and these return the radiation to an imaging receiver within the base station.
 The motes consist of a photodiode to provide power, a novel logarithmic receiver to receive data from the base station, and a modulating retro-reflector to send information from the mote to the base station.
 Several of the components elements of this system have been implemented and tested.
 In this paper we report a logarithmic receiver that can be self powered by the source communicating with it, and a retro-reflecting LC modulator component that operates at 30b/s when driven at 0.7V.
 In addition an overall system model, together with the challenges for future work are presented.